 We’ve built our curriculum from the ground up to get you to that point.
-At each step, the Thinkful curriculum drives towards the core concepts you need to know.
+At each step, the Thinkful curriculum drives toward the core concepts you need to know.
 To teach each concept, we follow a pattern that helps students succeed: describe, drill, and demonstrate.

 Empathy is at the core of our approach.
 Teaching beginners requires understanding the challenges of being a beginner.
 Details that seem simple to people who have been coding for years, such as folder structure, best practices, and style, can be daunting to a beginner.
 We don’t skip over any crucial knowledge.